 - If you’re not already a member, join an RV club.
 These typically offer deals on campsite lodging and help you save money in other ways.
 Some options include Passport America, Good Sam, Casino Camper, BoonDockers Welcome, RV Golf Clubs, and Harvest Hosts.

-If you’re new to staying at campsites, you can sometimes have quite a shock when you look at the rates from one campsite to another across the country.
+If you’re new to staying at campsites, you can sometimes have quite a shock when you see average RV campground rates.
+Just look at the rates from one campsite to another across the country.
 Factors like the state where you’re staying, the time of year, and the amount of time you’re staying can all determine how much you’re going to have to shell out for lodging.